-NOTE 15 - SUBSEQUENT EVENTS
+NOTE 14 - SUBSEQUENT EVENTS

-In preparing the financial statements, the Company has reviewed all known events which have occurred after December 31, 2020 through March 26, 2021, the date on which the financial statements are available for issuance, for potential recognition or disclosure in the consolidated financial statements and footnotes.
+In preparing the financial statements, the Company has reviewed all known events which have occurred after December 31, 2022 through the date on which the financial statements are available for issuance, for potential recognition or disclosure in the consolidated financial statements and footnotes.

-There were no subsequent events which would require additional disclosures to the financial statements other than those already disclosed throughout the Notes to Consolidated Financial Statements.
+There were no other subsequent events which would require additional disclosures to the financial statements other than those already disclosed throughout the Notes to Consolidated Financial Statements.